 Threats to Sedge Meadows

-Sedge meadows are under threat from aggressive invasive species, such as Purple Loosestrife, Reed Canarygrass, non-native ecotype of Common Reed, and Narrow-leaf and Hybrid cattail.
+Sedge meadows are under threat from aggressive invasive species, such as Reed Canary Grass, non-native ecotype of Common Reed (Phragmites), and Narrow-leaf and Hybrid cattail.
 These four species form dense stands that produce copious amount of leaf litter that smothers native plants like mulch in a garden, and shade out the shorter sedges.
 In the case of invasive Common Reed, it releases chemicals that suppress the growth of other species.
 Once these invasives gain hold they completely destroy the plant community, alter the hydrology and nutrient cycles, and greatly reduce the value of the wetland for wildlife.
 Man also facilitates invasion by increased nutrients from runoff and disturbing natural water level cycles.